home contributing bugs download online pages

 DESCRIPTION top

-This is not the function you are interested in.
-Look at readdir(3) for the
+These are not the interfaces you are interested in.
+Look at

 The linux_dirent structure is declared as follows: